z-design1/z-design1/README.md

 ### Hi there 👋
-## About me
+## :raising_hand: About me

 Hi, I'm Zhino.
-I'm a web developer.
+I'm a web developer & here is a list of stuff I know that might come in handy in a job.

 | My job skills  | Other tools    | Other skills   | Fluent in:     |